 - Optimizing web pages to increase conversion including cross-sell opportunities

-In the past, hospitality and technology have never complemented each other because the hospitality players have always preferred to spend their time and resources on defined areas of operations such as to improve the ambience of a place, widen the choice of menus and enhance the quality of service delivery, instead of focusing on technology and big data.
+In the past, hospitality and technology have never complemented each other because the hospitality players have always preferred to spend their time and resources on defined areas of operations such as improving the ambiance of a place, widening the choice of menus, and enhancing the quality of service delivery, instead of focusing on technology and big data.

-Big Data provide the following benefits to the hospitality industry:
+Big Data provides the following benefits to the hospitality industry:

 - More tableside transactions: